MarcelGarus/martinaise/README.md

   This project scratches that itch.
 - I've only written small projects in Zig.
   With this project, I try to get more familiar with Zig.

+## Quick Tour

+For a quick tour of the language, have a look at the [tour.mar] file.

 ## Usage